We’re honored to offer awards and prizes to our students who show exemplary skills in literature and creative writing.

 The Sandrene Schutt Award for Proficiency in the Study of English Literature was established in 1967 in honor of Sandrene Schutt, English teacher at Grand Haven High School for 37.5 years.
 A cash award will be presented to the senior who has shown this proficiency in English literature and expresses an intent to enter the teaching profession in this field.

-This prize, awarded each semester to the author of the paper selected as the best submitted in the first-year writing course, is given to encourage young writers.
+This prize, established by Dr. David Schock in memory of his first wife, Barbara Jo Stephenson, is awarded to the author of a paper selected as the best in the first-year writing course, and is given to encourage young writers.
 The award is a gift certificate to the Hope-Geneva Bookstore.

 This cash award, begun in 2008, and renamed for former faculty member Jennifer Young Tait in 2011, will be presented each year to a senior whose interest and achievement as a creative writer and student of literature most merit recognition in the judgment of the English department faculty.